nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 ## Latest News
 Date : 15th June 2020
-Anouncement: As of today we have promoted our froject to release version : **1.0.1-SNAPSHOT** The software is now available as a self-contained JAR file:**spring-boot-kanban-board.jar**
+Anouncement: As of today we have promoted our project to release version : **1.0.1-SNAPSHOT** The software is now available as a self-contained JAR file:**spring-boot-kanban-board.jar**

 ## Free Open Source FOS